eonil/swift-codeview-v5/README.md

 - No word-wrap.
 - No "complete" level of IME support.
 I implemented IME support, but do not invest much time on it.
 - This is a quick bootstrapping implementation.
 Do not try to be perfect.

-- Unidirectional I/O. User input simply gets delivered to main loop and makes change in data source, and changed source will be delivered to renderer. macOS IME requires immediate
+- REPL based.
+In other words, *unidirectional I/O loop*.
+User input simply gets delivered to main loop and makes change in data source, and changed source will be delivered to renderer. macOS IME requires immediate